Canop/glassbench/README.md

 # Limits

 Glassbench measures the time really taken by your functions.
-It's the time which matters for your users but it's extremly sensible to the load of your system and can't be compared from one computer to another one.
+It's the time which matters for your users but it's extremely sensible to the load of your system and can't be compared from one computer to another one.

 You must be cautious when looking at the history.
-Changes may be related to more than just your code efficiency: even if you didn't change the task, there may have been change in your system load or efficiency.
+Changes may be related to more than just your code efficiency: even if you didn't change the task, there may have been changes in your system load or efficiency.

 # Alternatives